A model-theoretic approach to rigidity of strongly ergodic, distal actions: A model-theoretic framework for ergodic theory

 \begin{defn} Let $\Gamma$ be a discrete group and let $\cX$ and $\cY$ be two measure-preserving actions of $\Gamma$.
 We say that $\cX$ is \df{weakly contained} in $\cY$ (notation: $\cX <_w \cY$) if for every $\epsilon>0$ and finitely many $a_0,\dots,a_{n-1}\in\cX$ and $\gamma_0,\dots,\gamma_{k-1} \in \Gamma$ there are $b_0,\dots,b_{n-1} \in \cY$ such that $|\mu(a_i\cap\gamma_l a_j)-\mu(b_i\cap\gamma_l b_j)|\leq\epsilon$ for every $i,j<n$ and $l<k$. \end{defn} In the literature, the symbol $\prec$ is often used to represent weak containment; however, this conflicts with the well-established notation for an elementary substructure in model theory.

-Recall that the \emph{existential theory} of a structure $M$, denoted by $\Th_\exists(M)$, is given by the set of statements of the form $\inf_{\bar a}\phi(\bar a)\leq 0$ true in $M$ where $\phi$ is a quantifier-free formula.
+Recall that an \df{$\inf$-sentence} is a sentence of the form $\inf_{\bar a} \phi(\bar a)$, where $\phi$ is quantifier-free.
+The \emph{existential theory} of a structure $M$, denoted by $\Th_\exists(M)$, is given by the set of statements of the form $\phi \leq 0$ true in $M$, where $\phi$ is an $\inf$-sentence.
 It is clear that if $\cX$ and $\cY$ are $\Gamma$-systems with $\Th_\exists(\cX) \sub \Th_\exists(\cY)$, then $\cX <_w \cY$.
 The converse is also easy to see.
 On the other hand, by the compactness theorem for continuous logic, the condition $\Th_\exists(M) \sub \Th_\exists(N)$ is equivalent to saying that $M$ embeds in an elementary extension of $N$.
 We note these observations down; the equivalence between the first and third item below was first proved by Conley, Kechris and Tucker-Drob in \cite{Conley2013a} (see also Carderi~\cite{Carderi2015}).

 \begin{lemma} Let $\cX$ and $\cY$ be two pmp\ actions of $\Gamma$.
-Then the following are equivalent: \begin{enumerate} \item $\cX$ is weakly contained in $\cY$. \item $\Th_\exists(\cX) \sub \Th_\exists(\cY)$ or, which is the same, $\cY \models \Th_\exists(\cX)$. \item There is an elementary extension (equivalently, an ultrapower) $\cY'$ of $\cY$ such that $\cX\subseteq\cY'$. \end{enumerate} \end{lemma} Thus two systems are \df{weakly equivalent} if they have the same existential theories, and the space $W$ of weak equivalence classes of actions of $\Gamma$ can be identified with the space of existential theories consistent with $\PMP_\Gamma$.
-The \df{logic topology} on $W$ is the weakest topology that makes evaluation of existential formulas on $W$ continuous; it follows from the compactness theorem that this topology is compact as $W$ is a quotient of the space of all complete theories compatible with $\PMP_\Gamma$.
+Then the following are equivalent: \begin{enumerate} \item $\cX$ is weakly contained in $\cY$. \item $\Th_\exists(\cX) \sub \Th_\exists(\cY)$ or, which is the same, $\cY \models \Th_\exists(\cX)$. \item There is an elementary extension (equivalently, an ultrapower) $\cY'$ of $\cY$ such that $\cX\subseteq\cY'$. \end{enumerate} \end{lemma} Thus two systems are \df{weakly equivalent} if they have the same existential theories.
+Alternatively, two systems $\cX$ and $\cY$ are weakly equivalent iff for all $\inf$-sentences $\phi$, we have that $\phi^\cX = \phi^\cY$.
+The space $W$ of weak equivalence classes of actions of $\Gamma$ can be identified with the space of existential theories consistent with $\PMP_\Gamma$.
+The topology on $W$ is the weakest topology that makes evaluation of $\inf$-sentences on $W$ continuous; it follows from the compactness theorem that this topology is compact as $W$ is a quotient of the space of all complete theories compatible with $\PMP_\Gamma$.
 This recovers a result of Abért and Elek~\cite{Abert2011p}.
+Note that $W$ can also be viewed as the Gelfand space of the abstract C$^*$-algebra generated by the $\inf$-sentences modulo $\PMP_\Gamma$.